-Essential Oils – How to Use and Methods of Use
+Essential Oils – How to Use

 In Part 4 of our Introduction to Aromatherapy we are introducing the different methods of use as there are so many ways that you can use and enjoy essential oils and aromatherapy.

 Below are some of the main ways to use them, taking note of the precautions mentioned in the last blog post as well as safety and storage instructions.

 Please note that this is just a guide and is not a replacement for personalised advice from your aromatherapist or medical practitioner.

 This is an excellent way to use essential oils to aid relief from respiratory and sinus issues.
 Add 2-3 drops in total of essential oil to a bowl of very hot, steaming water.
 Place a towel over your head and the bowl and inhale the vapour for a few minutes.
 Ideally this should be done at least twice a day.

 Precautions – do not use freshly boiled water, let it cool down first.
 If using with children then make sure they are supervised at all times.

 This is probably one of the most common ways to use the essential oils.
 The fragrance can be used to change or create a mood in a room, or purify the sickroom or to help aid restful sleep.